Shedrachstx/Nexus-Guardian/README.md

 1. **Multi-Signature Approval**: All transfers require multiple guardian signatures
 2. **Emergency Recovery**: Time-locked recovery system with ~1 week delay and 10-day execution window
+3. **Asset Delegation Security**: Time-limited delegations with amount caps and automatic expiry
-3. **Time-Based Expiry**: Transactions expire after a configurable timeout
+4. **Time-Based Expiry**: Transactions expire after a configurable timeout
-4. **Guardian Validation**: Only approved guardians can initiate and sign transactions
+5. **Guardian Validation**: Only approved guardians can initiate and sign transactions
-5. **Balance Verification**: Comprehensive balance checks before execution
+6. **Balance Verification**: Comprehensive balance checks before execution
-6. **Replay Protection**: Prevents double-signing and re-execution
+7. **Replay Protection**: Prevents double-signing and re-execution

+## Asset Delegation Framework

+The delegation framework allows asset owners to temporarily grant transfer rights to other principals:

+### Delegation Features
+- **Time-Limited**: Delegations have configurable expiry blocks (1-100 days)
+- **Amount-Capped**: Each delegation has a maximum transferable amount
+- **Usage Tracking**: Track how much of the delegation has been used
+- **Revocable**: Delegators can revoke active delegations at any time
+- **Asset-Specific**: Delegations are tied to specific asset types

+### Delegation Workflow
+1. **Create**: Asset owner creates delegation with delegate, asset type, max amount, and expiry
+2. **Use**: Delegate can transfer assets within the delegation limits
+3. **Track**: System tracks usage against the delegation limit
+4. **Revoke/Expire**: Delegation ends when revoked by owner or expired

+### Use Cases
+- **Temporary Asset Management**: Grant trading rights during travel or unavailability
+- **Limited Authority**: Give specific amounts for defined purposes
+- **Automated Services**: Allow services to operate within predefined limits
+- **Family/Business Management**: Delegate asset management to trusted parties

 ## Emergency Recovery Process